-If you haven't noticed, it's October, and that means Major League Baseball playoffs are upon us.
-If you're watching from home, or listening in on the radio, you'll hear a lot of talk about what kind of pitch was just thrown, will be thrown, should be thrown, might be thrown, or, perhaps, shouldn't have been thrown.
+If you watch the playoffs from home, or listen in on the radio, you'll hear a lot of talk about what kind of pitch was just thrown, will be thrown, should be thrown, might be thrown, or, perhaps, shouldn't have been thrown.
 Cutters, sliders, sinkers—what are they exactly and what's the difference between them?
 Here's a little primer on six of the most popular pitches out there and a bit of the physics behind them:

 2. Sinker - If you've ever played wiffleball, you know the ball rises, falls, and curves in and away from a batter depending on where you position the air holes in the ball.
 Likewise, in baseball, a pitcher can create movement and variation in speed depending on how he releases the ball, or how he spins the ball.
 Off-speed pitches, like the sinker, are pitches that are released with the palm of the hand facing away from the pitcher.
 This causes the ball to sink as it approaches the batter.
 The idea here is to either get him to swing over the ball and miss, or, if he connects with the pitch, to produce a ground ball, rather than a line drive.